sap-tutorials/sap-build-process-automation/tutorials/spa-create-decision/spa-create-decision.md

     - Under `UserGroup` enter: `'SO_APPROVER'`
     - Under Email enter your email such as `jane.doe@sap.com`

-    > Do not forget to put single-quote (') for string type values
+    > Do not forget to put single-quote (') for string type values.

     <!-- border -->![002](026.png)